“Three wonderfully secluded beach houses (sleeping 2-6) on a hillside in a natural park, with views across the straits to Morocco”

 - Board games

-The open-plan layouts apply to the shared areas and the sleeping arrangements.
-Décor is minimal but in keeping with the simplistic, contemporary vibe - and you wouldn’t want much distraction from the stunning landscapes outside every window.
+The 3 open-plan houses share similar layouts, which apply to the shared areas and the sleeping arrangements.
+Décor is in keeping with the simplistic, contemporary vibe - and you wouldn’t want much distraction from the stunning landscapes outside every window.

-The Boston Beach House was built in Boston and shipped here.
+The Boston Beach House (sleeps 2-4) was built in Boston and shipped to Spain.
 It's far simpler in design, but still stylish and modern, and romantics will love the all-glass frontage.
-You reach it via a small bridge, so it's completely private.
-Although the house does sleep 4 (in 1 double and 2 single beds), we'd say it's best suited to a couple, perhaps with a child.
+Although the house can sleep 4, we feel it’s best suited to a couple (perhaps with a child).
 As with the bigger house there's a kitchen, indoor and outdoor lounging areas, a shower bathroom, and a refreshing outdoor shower.

 - Cots Available